Television rentals are provided by Hospitality Network.

 596 Davis Drive

-Outgoing mail may be deposited in the Canada Post mail box located outside of the East Building entrance.
-Stamps are available for purchase in the Gift Shoppe located on Level 1 of the East Building.
+Outgoing mail may be deposited in the Canada Post mailbox located outside of the East Main Entrance.
+Stamps are available for purchase in the Gift Shop, East Building Level 1.

 Internet Service (WiFi)